-Member districts record their funding to the JPA using Function 9200, Transfers Between Agencies, with Object 7283, All Other Transfers to JPAs.
+Member districts report their funding to the JPA using Function 9200, Transfers Between Agencies, with Object 7283, All Other Transfers to JPAs.

-The JPA records its receipt of funding using Object 8781, All Other Transfers From Districts or Charter Schools.
-The JPA records its program expenditures using Goal 6000, ROCP.
+The JPA reports its receipt of funding using Object 8781, All Other Transfers from Districts or Charter Schools.
+The JPA reports its program expenditures using Goal 6000, ROCP.

-Also see Example 3 in Procedure 760 and Example 4 in this procedure.
+Also see Item 4, below, and Example 3 in Procedure 760.